 You must preserve the vehicle for inspection and evaluation by our crash experts.

-It is imperative that anyone who ejected from a car in a crash caused by another person to call now The Law Firm of David C. Chavez, LLC an experienced Personal Injury Attorney.
+It is imperative that anyone who ejected from a car in a crash caused by another person to call now David C. Chavez Law Firm an experienced Personal Injury Attorney.
 David C. Chavez is recognized as a Top 10 Top 100 and Super Lawyer in the Personal Injury Field.

-After a serious crash, The Law Firm of David C. Chavez, LLC, is here to help.
-Call 505-865-9696 or contact us online so we can start the evaluation of your claim.
+After a serious crash, David C. Chavez Law Firm, is here to help.
+Call 888-DAVID-WINS (888-328-4394) or contact us online so we can start the evaluation of your claim.